KDE/documentation-docs-kdenlive-org/tips_and_tricks/tips_and_tricks/timeline_preview_rendering.rst

    :alt: preview-menu
    :width: 250px

 Timeline preview rendering is best controlled using the dedicated :guilabel:`Timeline Preview` menu in the timeline toolbar.
-In addition, you can find most of the menu items also in :menuselection:`Menu --> Timeline --> Timeline Preview` which opens a fly-out menu with all the options.
+In addition, you can find most of the menu items also in :menuselection:`Menu --> Sequence --> Timeline Preview` which opens a fly-out menu with all the options.

 .. rst-class:: clear-both